scala/sbt-scala-module/README.md

 # Scala modules sbt plugin

-This is an sbt plugin for creating a scala module build.
+This is an sbt plugin for building Scala modules (scala-xml, scala-parser-combinators, and so on).

+The major benefit of the plugin is to provide automated tag-based publishing via Sonatype.
+Releasing only requires pushing a tag to GitHub, then Travis does the rest.

 ## Usage

 Add the plugin to the `project/plugins.sbt` file:

 ```
-addSbtPlugin("org.scala-lang.modules" % "scala-module-plugin" % "1.0.6")
+addSbtPlugin("org.scala-lang.modules" % "scala-module-plugin" % "1.0.8")
 ```

 Then, in your `build.sbt` add: